saasha05/Plethora/docs/local-setup.md

 2. Download MongoDB and create a cluster
 Create a `local.env` file wih the cluster URL

+3. Go to [Watchmode API](https://api.watchmode.com/) and sign up for an account Add the API key to your `.env` file in the backend project

-3. Run frontend and backend
+4. Run frontend and backend
 ```shell
 make all-start
 ```